-Responsible for meeting operating budget and goals; develops an annual master plan for Public Works workforce development activities, and provides financial stewardship of City-Parish funds.
+Responsible for meeting operating budget and goals; develops an annual master plan for workforce development activities, and provides financial stewardship of City-Parish funds.

-Develops long and short term goals, objectives and procedures for workforce development of the Public Works' staff; sets priorities and ensures that goals and objectives are met.
+Develops long and short term goals, objectives and procedures for workforce development; sets priorities and ensures that goals and objectives are met.

-Represents the Public Works Director at Personnel Board Appeal hearings.
+Represents the departments performing public works functions at Personnel Board Appeal hearings.

-Revises the Policy and Procedures Manual for the Department of Public Works; analyzes and interprets departmental rules, policies and procedures.
+Revises the Policy and Procedures Manual; analyzes and interprets departmental rules, policies and procedures.

-Approves and/or disapproves personnel actions for personnel movement in the Department of Public Works in accordance with civil service, and departmental rules, policies and procedures.
+Approves and/or disapproves personnel actions for personnel movement in accordance with civil service, and departmental rules, policies and procedures.

 Serves on various committees that establish city-wide policy.